Factual/geo/README.md

 ## geo.h3

 Defines hexagonal cells using the com.uber.h3 library.
 Extends H3's GeoCoord to support the Point protocol.
+H3 cells can be referenced either as strings or longs, and the corresponding Java functions will be called accordingly using the H3Index protocol.

 Given a certain H3 cell, can compute surrounding rings, get the boundary in JTS format, or get the resolution.